 You want to employ this technique when you have enough time on a given chord.
 Obviously if the chords are flying by fast you wont have enough time to treat each one as a separate event.
 So remember to listen to the chords and the amount of time on each chord to determine if this technique can be utilized.
 This technique takes practice getting used to but it will skyrocket your playing to the next level.
+Practice this technique at first with slow tempo progressions where there is lots of time on each chord before they change to the next chord.

 KEY POINT: Keep in mind the above two choices are NOT mutually exclusive to one another.
 You can mix them both.
 In fact I do that often when soloing.
 I treat each chord as a separate event for a while, then switch it up and play what relates to all or vice versa.
 It's a great combination to do both and you get some great effects from mixing them both together.
+Many big name players employ these techniques.

 Sometimes you can even use both major and minor scale elements in certain jams as well as modal playing.
 In those type examples you can throw a bunch of different soloing applications into the soup.
 All depends on the chords you are playing over.
+And again, the technique is very common in the blues.

-EXAMPLE PROGRESSION: JAM TRACK 5: Bm-Em-F#m
+EXAMPLE PROGRESSION: JAM TRACK 5 - B minor Blues Bm-Em-F#m

 To illustrate the above two choices lets use Jam #5 in which the changes are Bm-Em-F#m.
 This jam is in the key of B minor.
 We instantly know since we are in minor key, with no major V chord, we can solo with Minor Pentatonic & Blues scales over all the chords.
-We are in the key of B minor so we can play B minor Pentatonic & Blues over all the chords - those scales relate to all.
+We are in the key of B minor so we can play B minor Pentatonic & Blues over all the chords, those scales relate to all.
 So whether we are playing over the Bm chord, the Em chord, or the F#m chord we can play B minor Pentatonic & Blues scales all day long over all the chords.

-We also know, (as I will teach in the below written lessons), we can play a minor mode over all the chords.
+We also know, (as I will teach in coming lessons), we can play a minor mode over all the chords.
 In minor key usually a minor mode relates to all.
 Since we are in minor key and when analyzing the chords the IV chord is minor, (Em), this tells us we can also play B Aeolian mode, (B Natural Minor), over all the chords.
 B Aeolian relates to all the chords in the progression and will work over all the chords.
 So again whether we are playing over the Bm chord, the Em chord, or the F#m chord we can play B Aeolian scales over all the chords- it relates to all.